tc39/proposal-arraybuffer-base64/README.md

 - `alphabet`: Allows specifying the alphabet as either `base64` or `base64url`.

-- `lastChunkHandling`: Recall that base64 decoding operates on chunks of 4 characters at a time, but the input maybe have some characters which don't fit evenly into such a chunk of 4 characters.
+- `lastChunkHandling`: Recall that base64 decoding operates on chunks of 4 characters at a time, but the input may have some characters which don't fit evenly into such a chunk of 4 characters.
 This option determines how the final chunk of characters should be handled.
 The three options are `"loose"` (the default), which treats the chunk as if it had any necessary `=` padding (but throws if this is not possible, i.e. there is exactly one extra character); `"strict"`, which enforces that the chunk has exactly 4 characters (counting `=` padding) and that [overflow bits](https://datatracker.ietf.org/doc/html/rfc4648#section-3.5) are 0; and `"stop-before-partial"`, which stops decoding before the final chunk unless the final chunk has exactly 4 characters.

 The hex methods do not take any options.